Can I mix formula with breast milk?

 One of the supplements breastfeeding mums rely on is infant formula.

-The main question, however, revolves around whether breastfeeding mums can mix formula with the breast milk.
+The main question, however, revolves around whether breastfeeding mums can milk.

 We will, therefore, explore this and answer whether young mums can mix formula with breast milk.
 Let’s get started.